 1. 909-11 Prairie: Kessler & Dixon, groceries, feed, liquor, and produce; John Franklin Kessler (1850-1921) and his son-in-law, Thomas Kenney Dixon (1869-1955); 2.
 911.5 Prairie: Lumbermans Nat'l Bank Building, 3 floors, 1908; 3.
 416 Main: (Street level entrance to upstairs rooms) A] The Cabinet Bar with billiard parlor, Isaac “Ike” Samuels (1864-1935), proprietor, B] Moritz Weil cigars; 4.
 414 Main: First floor - Dudley Brothers restaurant, Jesse Greenbury Dudley (1872-1921) and Henry Malcolm Dudley (1875-1940) / Second floor - Chiangalakes & Kousiakes (George Chiangalakes, John P. Kousiakes), proprietors of the Star Dressing Club and shoe shining parlor; 5.
 412 A; Fox Joe S. & Bro.
 (Joe S. and William B.), clothing, men's furnishings, hats / 412 B Main: Glenora Mike

 10 May 2017: 1.
 419 Travis: El Big Bad (formerly Cabo), 2 floors, 1896; On the site of Keser & Dixon there is a vacant lot accommodating a mechanical space for 419 Travis and the loading dock for Local Foods; 2.
-800 Preston: Construction cranes for One Market Square parking structure, 10 floors, for the planned Market Square Tower, 2017/2018; 3.
+800 Preston: Construction cranes for One Market Square parking structure, 10 floors, for the then planned Texas Tower replacing the Chronicle Building, 2018; 3.
 777 Preston: Market Square Tower with its famous hanging pool, the highest pool in Texas with a glass bottom projecting over the edge of the building, 40 floors, 2014/2017; 4.
 900 Preston: Aris at Market Square, apartments with retail stores on street level, 32 floors, 2017; 5.
 919 Prairie: The Prince Building was demolished in 1934 and Byrd's Department Store was built from scratch on the site by Houston architect Joseph Finger.
 In 2005 the structure was remodeled into Byrd's Loft apartments; and now Local Foods occupies the first level; 6.
 416 Main: Bovine & Barley, gastropub; 7.
 412 Main: Moxy Hotel (State National Bank), 15 floors, 1923; 8.
 410 Main: The Commoner Cocktail Bar / The Boulevardier, an event space on the second floor; 9.
 402 Main: Citizens National Bank building, 8 floors (9th added in 1928), 1925.

 Postmarked: 17 November 1914; Beaumont, Tex.